pygame.Window

 Flash a window to demand attention from the user

 The Window class (formerly known as _sdl2.video.Window), is a newly published feature of pygame-ce 2.5.2.
-This class allows for programs to drive multiple Windows on-screen at once, something not possible with the pygame.display.set_mode()Initialize a window or screen for display API.
+This class allows for programs to drive multiple windows on-screen at once, something not possible with the pygame.display.set_mode()Initialize a window or screen for display API.
 Not everything possible with pygame.displaypygame module to control the display window and screen is possible yet in the Window API, but the new window class will continue to be developed, and we're excited to share the new functionality this class offers.

 Parameters: